 - Inbound provides a 61% decrease in lead cost compared to outbound.

 - 81% of businesses consider their blogs to be an important asset to their overall business.

 - SEO leads have about a 15% close rate while outbound leads only have 2%.

-- 79% of search engine users click on the natural results in search engines.
+- 79% of Google users click on the natural results in search engines.